Fine Dining and Nightlife in Santa Fe

 • La Fiesta Lounge at La Fonda

 Looking for live entertainment and sensational cocktails where the dance floor is movin and shakin?
-La Fiesta Lounge at La Fonda Hotel Santa Fe was voted Santa Fe’s best live entertainment venue where you can watch those doing the two step dance, listen to western swing music, and dance to some of the best local musicians!
-Enjoy the exceptional nightlife atmosphere with one of their signature margaritas and cocktails,
+La Fiesta Lounge at La Fonda Hotel Santa Fe was voted Santa Fe’s best live entertainment venue, where you can watch those doing the two-step dance, listen to western swing music, and dance to some of the best local musicians!
+Enjoy the exceptional nightlife atmosphere with one of their signature margaritas and cocktails.

 • Summer Scene on The Santa Fe Plaza

 People have been visiting the historic Santa Fe Plaza for nearly four hundred years.
 Located in the heart of downtown Santa Fe, it’s a great place to eat, especially at the Santa Fe Plaza Cafe and enjoy the best things to do in Santa Fe.
 If you happen to be on a rooftop, the New Mexican sunset can be spectacular.
-In August, this is the site of the famous Santa Fe Indian Market, Spanish Market and many music events at the Santa Fe Bandstand
+In August, this is the site of the famous Santa Fe Indian Market, Spanish Market and many music events at the Santa Fe Bandstand.

 • Second Street Brewery